Grabot/flutter_emoji_keyboard/README.md

 [![pub package](https://img.shields.io/pub/v/emoji_keyboard_flutter.svg)](https://pub.dartlang.org/packages/emoji_keyboard_flutter)

-A Flutter package that provides keyboard where you can only type with emojis!
+A Flutter package that provides a keyboard where you can only type with emojis!

 It's a keyboard the way you expect it and more!
-But with less letters and only emojis
+But with less letters and only emojis.

 <a href="https://raw.githubusercontent.com/Grabot/flutter_emoji_keyboard/main/example_images/Screenshot_1621415098.png"><img src="https://raw.githubusercontent.com/Grabot/flutter_emoji_keyboard/main/example_images/Screenshot_1621415098.png" width="200"></a>